 It is required that there is an intention to kill or inflict grievous bodily harm.
 There are 4 different categories that are used to prove that there was the murder or grievous bodily harm was intentional.

 - That there was an Intention to kill the other person.
-This is different from the charge of manslaughter which involves the unintentional or accidental killing of another person
+This is different to the charge of manslaughter which involves the unintentional or accident killing of another person

 - Acted with “reckless indifference to human life”.
 This refers to the fact that you have knowledge that what you did would likely result in the death of the other person